harlow/go-micro-services/README.md

 ### Bootstrap the services

-To make the demo as straigforward as possible; docker is used to run all the services.
+To make the demo as straigforward as possible; Docker is used to run all the services.
 In a production environment each of the services would be run (and scaled) independently.

     make build
     docker-compose up